fxaps/XMPie-WSDL-Wrapper/README.md

 - Web Services Description Language (WSDL) - provides a mechanism for describing the capabilities of a Web service

-The project provides a PHP Wrapper to the WSDL interface, thus providing an Object Oriented Programming (OOP) methodology to interact with the XMPie API.
+The project provides a PHP Wrapper to the WSDL interface, thus providing an Object Oriented Programming (OOP) methodology to interact with the XMPie Web Services.

 ## Supported XMPie Applications and Versions